What You Need to Know About the Flu Season in Singapore – Especially During a COVID-19 Surge

 In Singapore, people with the flu are most contagious 3–4 days after symptoms develop, with an incubation period of 1–4 days post-exposure.

-Without timely treatment, influenza can lead to serious complications, such as:
+Without timely treatment, rising flu cases in Singapore can lead to serious complications, such as:

 Lung infections (pneumonia)